Supply Chain · Wrexham

 Exactly what you get

 A supply chain view that shows risk, not just purchase orders: multi-tier supplier mapping, inbound tracking through ports and borders, delay simulation against your production schedule, and flags on the single-source parts that could stop your line.
 You get the source code and the integration spec to your ERP and carriers.
-This complements your ERP's procurement rather than replacing it, shares demand with your inventory management software and warehouse management system, and feeds business intelligence dashboards so directors see supply risk alongside the order book.
+This complements your ERP's procurement rather than replacing it, shares demand with your inventory management software and warehouse management system, and feeds business intelligence (BI) dashboards so directors see supply risk alongside the order book.

 How to choose a developer in Wrexham